stephenh/stephenh.github.com/pages/first-principles.markdown

 (Of course/disclaimer, there is a limit where this does become annoying, and some people are more bothered by interruptions than others, so use good judgement.
 But I think the "annoyance" threshold is much higher than most people thinking it is.)

 (As a corollary, if you're in a position of leadership, either technical or management, you should cultivate an attitude of welcoming interruptions, because at that point a large portion your job is to make others more effective.)

+:speech_balloon: I think of this as advice to nudge the typical team into a more productive state.
+In particular, what this should encourage is developers to unblock themselves more quickly by asking for help.
+Telling your sales team or your support team that interrupting developers is okay is a fast way to kill productivity.
+Perhaps the underlying principle here is that "talent is a priority" (as said by another-not-yet-named-company) because investing in people is one of the best long-term strategies that can be adopted.

 Read the source code
 --------------------